MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 Create the conversation, after you have the user or channel information.

 > [!NOTE]
->
-> * Sending proactive messages using `aadObjectId` is supported only in personal scope.
+> Sending proactive messages using `aadObjectId` is supported only in personal scope.
-> * Connector ID is unique for each bot within a specific channel, even in a multi-tenant environment.
-This unique ID ensures that the bot's messages are directed to the appropriate channel and don't interfere with other bots or channels within the same or different organizations.

 ## Create the conversation